vyefremov/prjctr-hl/hw3/README.md

   - Get requests were executed on both databases and fetch ALL (> 15k records) the data.

 ### Runs
-- There we more tests runs with different number of requests and concurrent requests. (but not all were logged)
-- `POST` request tests were done at 12:59 and 13:05 on 14th Mar 2024
+- `POST` request tests were done at 13:00 and 13:05 on 14th Mar 2024
 - `GET` request tests were done at 13:52 and 13:56 on 14th Mar 2024 (after the `POST` tests)
+- There we more tests runs with different number of requests and concurrent requests (but not all were logged)

 | Endpoint                        | Number of requests | Number of concurrent requests | Requests per second  [#/sec] (mean) | Time taken for test | Total transfered bytes |
 |---------------------------------|--------------------|-------------------------------|-------------------------------------|---------------------|------------------------|